Mass surveillance in the United States: H.R.4681 – Intelligence Authorization Act for Fiscal Year 2015

-On 11 December 2014, a petition was created on We the People section of the whitehouse.gov website petitioning the Obama administration to veto the law.

 USA Freedom Act

 The USA Freedom Act was signed into law on June 2, 2015, the day after certain provisions of the Patriot Act had expired.
 It mandated an end to bulk collection of phone call metadata by the NSA within 180 days, but allowed continued mandatory retention of metadata by phone companies with access by the government with case-by-case approval from the Foreign Intelligence Surveillance Court.

 Modalities, concepts, and methods

 Logging postal mail

 Under the Mail Isolation Control and Tracking program, the U.S. Postal Service photographs the exterior of every piece of paper mail that is processed in the United States — about 160 billion pieces in 2012.
 The U.S. Postmaster General stated that the system is primarily used for mail sorting, but the images are available for possible use by law enforcement agencies.
 Created in 2001 following the anthrax attacks that killed five people, it is a sweeping expansion of a 100-year-old program called "mail cover" which targets people suspected of crimes.
 Together, the two programs show that postal mail is subject to the same kind of scrutiny that the National Security Agency gives to telephone calls, e-mail, and other forms of electronic communication.

 Mail cover surveillance requests are granted for about 30 days, and can be extended for up to 120 days.
 Images captured under the Mail Isolation Control and Tracking program are retained for a week to 30 days and then destroyed.
 There are two kinds of mail covers: those related to criminal activity and those requested to protect national security.
 Criminal activity requests average 15,000 to 20,000 per year, while the number of requests for national security mail covers has not been made public.
 Neither the Mail Isolation Control and Tracking program nor the mail cover program require prior approval by a judge.
 For both programs the information gathered is metadata from the outside of the envelope or package for which courts have said there is no expectation of privacy.
 Opening the mail to view its contents would require a warrant approved by a judge.